|

 CRACKDOWN ON

-ILLEGAL WORKERS The Ministry
+ILLEGAL WORKERS

 of Justice (MOJ) and the Ministry of Labor (MOL) agreed to formulate and implement measures to reduce illegal foreign workers